flutter/website/get-started/setup-path.md

 permalink: /get-started/setup-path/
 ---

-If you wish to run Flutter from the Terminal / Command Promt, you need to add it to path:
+If you wish to run Flutter from the Terminal / Command Prompt, you need to add it to path:

 <ul class="ostabs__top-bar">